Aritra-Basak/Aritra-Basak/README.md

 <h1 align="center"> Hi there, I'm Aritra Basak </h1>
 <h2 align="center">I'm a Student, Coder, Developer and a Designer!!</h2>
 <h3 align='center'>{More precisely}</h3>
 <h2> Seasoned and independent Web Developer, blending the art of design with programming skills to deliver an immersive and engaging user experience through efficient website development.
 A self- taught Java programmer with a 5-star rating in Hacker Rank.
+Currently an intern in EY.
 A firm believer in learning through experience.</h2>

 - 🌱 I’m currently learning everything 🤣
 - 🥅 Goal:To become a professional Software Developer.
 - ⚡ I'm always looking for a better version of myself.
-- 💻 Intern in EY India.
+- 💻 Intern as a Developer in EY India.
 - 👯 Fun fact: I love to hang out with friends and play games at free time.

 <br>